 Contact Treasury for additional information on the ePayments Operation.

-Participation Agreement - required when a state agency or the judicial branch of government accepts payment cards and other electronic payment methods under the State Standard Contract.
+Participation Agreement - Bank of America- required when a state agency or the judicial branch of government accepts payment cards and other electronic payment methods under the State Standard Contract.